 - Compression Judge accordingly.
 Fine hair needs less compression and a quicker pass and curly hair needs more compression with a slower pass.
 It all comes down to the amount of pressure you put on the handle.
 The further away your hands are from the plate, the less compression and the closer to the plate, the more compression.

-Sam Villa Signature Series SLEEKR® and TEXTUR® Irons have a special setting for color treated hair to ensure color preservation.
+The Sam Villa SLEEKR® Flat Iron has a special setting for color treated hair to ensure color preservation.
 Temperatures are represented by LEDS Green (low) 375°F for all hair types, Amber (medium) 392°F for color treated hair and Red (high) 410°F for resistant and virgin hair types.
 They also have extra long plates to give more compression options.